 We strive to prepare the whole child to be ready for their learning future through carefully prepared environments which enable the child to construct their own learning.Using a hand-to-hand approach, children actively learn through the exploration and discovery of materials.Exposure to ideas, skills and concepts that broaden and strengthen their knowledge and understanding of the world around them are integral to our approach.

 Focus is placed on the social/emotional development of the child.Self-regulation, following routines and rules, being kind and respectful, learning to work and play independently and with others, and learning to accept responsibility for choices and behaviors are some important values.

 We believed that a quality early childhood experience is the foundation fora child’s educational journey.

-Erie Day School’s Preschool, PreK, Kindergarten and Lower School (Grades 1 through 4) are International Baccalaureate (IB) candidates.
+Erie Day School’s Preschool, PreK, Kindergarten and Lower School (Grades 1 through 4) are International Baccalaureate (IB) candidate school - the only elementary school in northwest Pennsylvania to receive this accreditation.
 Students participating in the Primary Years Program will develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.The curriculum represents the best from many different countries rather than the exported national system of any one.
 The IB curriculum will be maintained with our high standards by on-going training for our educators.
 We believe that students must first develop an understanding of their own cultural and national identity.
 All IB students are exposed to a second language and the skills to live and work with others internationally which is essential for life in the 21st century.
 We encourage a positive attitude learning by encouraging students to ask challenging questions, reflect critically, develop research skills, and learn how to learn.
 We encourage community service because there is more to learning than academic studies alone.
 IB World Schools cooperate in curriculum development, student assessment, and the governance of the IB, making this a unique international collaboration.